What is an Estuary?

 This is a great place to hike, canoe and cross-country ski.

 The best way to see the wetlands is via canoe or kayak; if you don’t have your own, there are local rental companies in the county.

 The trail off of Newport Drive (Cnty Hwy NP) is unmarked but well-defined.

 The trails off of Mink River Road are unmarked and can be confusing to follow.

 In winter, watch for snowmobiles on the main trail.

 Mink River Estuary is a Great Lakes estuary with regionally important natural values.
 As a Great Lakes coastal wetland and forest landscape, it provides habitat for a number of important plants and animals including Great Lakes fish, many species of migratory and breeding birds, and many mammals representative of a northern Wisconsin mixed conifer hardwood forest.

-As of December 19, 2011, the Conservancy has protected 1,854 acres at Mink River Estuary.
+The Conservancy has protected 1,995 acres at Mink River Estuary.
 This figure includes lands owned and managed by the Conservancy, conservation easements, government co-ops and assists.